CSA-OCP-GER/azure-machine-learning-bootcamp/README.md

 Here are some **[hints](hints/challenge_02.md)** for this challenge!

-In this challenge, you'll be training a more advanced machine learning model on Azure (in fact, you'll be training a Convolution Neural Network).
-We'll be using the same data set, but this time, we'll use Azure Batch AI for speeding up our training.
+In this challenge, you'll be training a more advanced machine learning model on Azure (in fact, you'll be training a Deep Convolution Neural Network).
+We'll be using the same data set, but this time, we'll use Azure Machine Learning Compute for speeding up our training.

 Guidance:
 * Make a copy of the Notebook from Challenge 1